LibrariesHacked/helibtech/README.md

-# HELibTech
+# Higher education library technology

-Content for the HELibTech website providing information on Higher Education library technology
+A collection of wiki-like resources for higher education library technology.